apache/arrow/docs/source/python/extending_types.rst

    tensors_int: [[[1,2,3,4],[10,20,30,40],[100,200,300,400]]]
    tensors_float: [[[1,2,3,4],[10,20,30,40],[100,200,300,400]]]

-We can also convert a tensor array to a numpy ndarray:
+We can also convert a tensor array to a single multi-dimensional numpy ndarray:

 .. code-block:: python